getodk/collect/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] added or modified tests for any new or changed behavior
 - [ ] run `./gradlew connectedAndroidTest` (or `./gradlew testLab`) and confirmed all checks still pass
 - [ ] added a comment above any new strings describing it for translators
+- [ ] added any new strings with date formatting to `DateFormatsTest`
 - [ ] verified that any code or assets from external sources are properly credited in comments and/or in the [about file](https://github.com/getodk/collect/blob/master/collect_app/src/main/assets/open_source_licenses.html).
 - [ ] verified that any new UI elements use theme colors.
 [UI Components Style guidelines](https://github.com/getodk/collect/blob/master/docs/CODE-GUIDELINES.md#ui-components-style-guidelines)